Neyriz

+Neyriz (نیریز) is a city in the Central District of Neyriz County, Fars province, Iran, serving as capital of both the county and the district.

-The name is also used for the district in which it is situated and for the Bakhtegan Lake.
+The name is also used for the district in which it is situated and for Bakhtegan Lake.
 The town was located on its shores, but because of the shrinkage of the salt lake it is now to its southeast.
 In the nineteenth century some of the Neyriz inhabitants were Bábís, and were persecuted by the government.

+In 2010, construction of the Neyriz Ghadir Steel Complex began in Neyriz.
+The DRI plant came online in 2018 as part of Iran's seven major steel production development program.

 History

 Neyriz is mentioned in the Persepolis Administrative Archives of the Achaemenid Empire under the Elamite name Narezzash, which reflects its Old Persian name Narēcha.
 The city was known for its armorers, which has been connected to the historical evidence of iron mining in the region.
 The Persian King Cambyses II has also been said to have been buried here.
 However, no direct archaeological evidence of the Achaemenid city has been found.

 The 10th-century writer al-Muqaddasi described the great mosque of Neyriz as laying on the same street as the town's marketplace.
 The mosque was dedicated in the year 951.
 During this period, Neyriz was protected by a formidable castle, and it belonged to the district of Darabjird.
 The main route connecting Fars with Kerman at the time bypassed Neyriz, instead travelling through the nearby city of Khayrah on the way to Chahak.
 An alternate route, however, branched off at Khayrah and passed through Neyriz, eventually rejoining the main highway at the town of Bimand, west of Sirjan.
 Among the notable inhabitants of the city were the 10th-century astronomer-mathematician Abu'l-Abbās Fazl b. Ḥātem Neyrizi and the 13th-century master calligrapher Mirza Ahmad Neyrizi.